wp-plugins/textwise/readme.txt

 Similarity Search analyzes a body of text in order to find the concepts within it.
 The responses we provide from our database are the results that closely match those same concepts.

-At the core of this process are Semantic Signatures&reg;, a new way of representing and analyzing semantic information in text.
-Semantic Signatures provide a representation of the multiple concepts and topics contained in a body of text, whether a few words or an entire document.
+At the core of this process is Semantic Gist&reg;, a new way of representing and analyzing semantic information in text.
+Semantic Gist provides a representation of the multiple concepts and topics contained in a body of text, whether a few words or an entire document.

 Learn more about our Similarity Search technologies at [TextWise.com](http://www.textwise.com/)